Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Results

+Generally, it is observed that the PODGRU has good performance due to its recurrent nature.
+However, the other architectures with temporal unrolling are able to compete with the GRU, and in most cases they perform slightly (or much) better, despite only being dependent on the immediately preceding timestep.
+It is noticed, however, that all of the model architectures (with temporal unrolling) perform quite similarly, and the results cannot be used to draw conclusions about significant differences between models.
+When it comes to the upper percentiles, the KAE perform slightly better than the POD-based surrogates for Øresund and Southern North Sea, while the PODLR have lower percentile values for the Adriatic Sea.

 The computational complexity analysis in Section \ref{sec:complexity} explains the training-time differences observed in Figure \ref{fig:com_time} and reveals a clear offline–online trade-off.
-POD-based surrogates offer very low offline cost, while Koopman autoencoders require higher training effort but deliver improved stability and long-horizon accuracy.
-The figure even shows that the temporal unrolling implementation for the POD-based models is more effective than the regular implementation, which can be explained by a more efficient batch implementation.
-Further, as expected from the computational complexity, the effect of applying eigenvalue regularization is minor.
-Since online inference time-complexities are comparable across surrogate classes, model choice is primarily governed by available training resources and required robustness in deployment.
+POD-based surrogates, except PODGRU, offer very low offline cost, while Koopman autoencoders require higher training effort but deliver improved stability and long-horizon accuracy.
+The relatively high epoch training time for PODGRU is due to the implemented in-batch chunking in Darts, which results more expensive epochs relative to other POD-models and the KAEs \citep{DartsTFM}.
+The figure also shows that the temporal unrolling implementation for the POD-based models is more effective than the regular implementation, which is explained by a more efficient batch implementation.
+As expected from the computational complexity, the effect of applying eigenvalue regularization is minor.
+Since online inference time-complexities are similar across surrogate classes, model choice is primarily governed by available training resources and required robustness in deployment.